shawnxd/shawnxd.github.io/src/content/posts/2024-07-25-designing-real-time-chat-app.md

 Building a chat system that can handle millions of users requires careful planning around scaling.

 ![Scaling Strategy](/images/chat-app/scaling-strategy.svg)

+> This diagram explains how the system is designed to handle millions of users.
+It shows how we use a load balancer to distribute traffic, scale the application layer horizontally by adding more servers, and shard or replicate our databases and caches for high availability and performance.

 ### Horizontal Scaling